Torus actions on Alexandrov 4-spaces: Construction of an Alexandrov metric

-Now we will construct smooth $4$-orbifolds equipped with effective $\soso$-actions over each of the pieces of the open cover we defined and show that on the intersections they are compatible.
+Now we construct smooth $4$-orbifolds equipped with effective $\soso$-actions over each of the pieces of the open cover $\{Y^\ast\}\cup(\cup_{ij}\{Z_{ij}^\ast\}$, and show that on the non-trivial intersections they are compatible in the sense of Proposition~\ref{T:Haefliger-Salem-orbifolds}.